Bake or Break

 Why isn’t my lemon curd thickening?

-If it still won’t thicken at all, this can be due to mis-measuring ingredients.
-Most likely, something may be off with the amount of lemon juice or eggs.
-You can try whisking some of the mixture with another egg yolk and then slowly whisking that into the mixture.
+If your lemon curd doesn’t thicken up, it’s most likely due to incorrect amounts of lemon juice or eggs.
+You can try whisking some of the mixture with another egg yolk and then slowly whisking that back into the curd.
 Cook a bit longer, and it should thicken.

 Why is my lemon curd lumpy?